Game creation system: Scripting

-The rise of game creation systems also saw a rise in the need for free form scripting languages with general purpose use.
+The rise of Game Creation Systems also saw a need for free form scripting languages with general purpose use.
 Some packages, such as Conitec's Gamestudio, include a more comprehensive scripting language under the surface to allow users more leeway in defining their games' behavior.

 Usage

-While most of the mainstream and popular game creation systems may be general-purpose, several exist solely for specific genres.
+While most of the mainstream and popular Game Creation Systems may be general-purpose, several exist solely for specific genres.